goytoom/goytoom.github.io/index.md

 - **Computational Social Dynamics:** Using simulations and computational models to uncover mechanisms of group behavior and generate insights that inform both theory and applications.
 - **Psychologically Informed AI:** Leveraging psychological theories of cognition and social behavior to build AI systems that are more robust, flexible, and higher-performing.
-- **Theory-Grounded Methods & Applications:** Developing approaches that are rooted in psychological theory, ensuring interpretability, robustness, and enduring relevance across contexts.
+- **Theory-Grounded Methods & Applications:** Developing approaches rooted in psychological theory to ensure interpretability, robustness, and relevance across contexts.
 - **Morality and Social Behavior:** Understanding how moral values shape consequential behaviors in digital environments and beyond, including conflict, cooperation, and well-being.

 ## Research Methods